javierc1808/rn-documents/README.md

 ## 8. Next Steps
 With more time, I would add:
 - **End-to-end testing** with Maestro.
-- Improved accessibility (labels, focus management).
+- Skeleton loaders.
-- Skeleton loaders and transition animations.
+- Real push notifications.
-- Deep linking and real push notifications.
+- Integrate Sentry for error handling and telemetry.

 ---